influxdata/docs-v2/content/flux/v0.x/stdlib/universe/aggregatewindow.md

 `aggregateWindow()` requires `_start` and `_stop` columns in input data.
 Use `range()` to assign `_start` and `_stop` values.

+This function is intended to be used when `timeColumn` (`_time` by default) is not in the group key.
+If `timeColumn` _is_ in the group key, resulting output is confusing and generally not useful.

 #### Downsample by calendar months and years
 `every`, `period`, and `offset` parameters support all valid duration units,